NotSakura/MajorCrimeIndicators/README.md

 ## Statement on LLM usage

 ChatGPT was used to help with graphing as some of the content on graphing pie charts, for example, was not in the textbook.
+It was also used to resolve errors as well, once that could not be solved with a simple web search.
 Chat history is available in inputs/llms/usage.txt.
 Otherwise its in this link https://chatgpt.com/share/66f58910-70e8-8012-b290-ba8dd5d5faa5